-Education/Training: • Doctorate in clinical psychology or counseling and current, valid license in California as a psychologist.
+Education/Training: • Doctorate in clinical or counseling psychology from an APA-accredited program *Current, valid license in California as a psychologist, or if licensed in another state, would need to be licensed within 6 months taking up residence in California.
 Employment is contingent on successful completion of: Background Check, Acceptable Medical Evaluation that includes infectious disease surveillance and proof of current required vaccinations or immunity levels, and successful credentials verification (if applicable).

 The University of California was chartered in 1868 and its flagship campus - envisioned as a "City of Learning" - was established at Berkeley, on San Francisco Bay.
 Today the world's premier public university and a wellspring of innovation, UC Berkeley occupies a 1,232 acre campus with a sylvan 178-acre central core.
 From this home its academic community makes key contributions to the economic and social well-being of the Bay Area, California, and the nation.